 I encourage students who plan to observe religious holidays that coincide with class meetings or assignment due dates to consult with me in the first three weeks of classes so that we may reach a mutual understanding of how you can meet the terms of your religious observance and also the requirements for this course.

 If the attendance policy raises accessibility concerns for you, please let me know and I will work with you on alternatives.
+This is especially important if you are in a time zone that makes attendance very difficult.

 Please take a moment to review the Computer Science Department’s Academic Honesty Policy.
 This course is one important and practical step on your transition to becoming practicing computer scientists, whether you plan to work in the industry or continue on in academic research.
 Since we will be creating software that will be published and used by clients, you must practice appropriate attribution habits so that they become second nature.
 Failure to do so may cause embarrassment and lawsuits in the “real world” (see Sam’s excellent exposition on the subject since I don’t think I can say it better).
 While we are here in class, forgetting to credit a source or a collaborator may be cause for disciplinary action.